h4cc/awesome-elixir/README.md

 * [memoize](https://github.com/os6sense/DefMemo) - A memoization macro (defmemo) for elixir using a genserver backing store.
 * [merkle_tree](https://github.com/yosriady/merkle_tree) - A Merkle hash tree implementation in Elixir.
 * [minmaxlist](https://github.com/seantanly/elixir-minmaxlist) - Elixir library extending `Enum.min_by/2`, `Enum.max_by/2` and `Enum.min_max_by/2` to return a list of results instead of just one.
-* [mmath](https://github.com/dalmatinerdb/mmath) - A library for performaing math on number 'arrays' in binaries.
+* [mmath](https://github.com/dalmatinerdb/mmath) - A library for performing math on number 'arrays' in binaries.
 * [monad](https://github.com/rmies/monad) - Haskell inspired monads in Elixir stylish syntax.
 * [monadex](https://github.com/rob-brown/MonadEx) - Upgrade your Elixir pipelines with monads.
 * [murmur](https://github.com/gmcabrita/murmur) - A pure Elixir implementation of the non-cryptographic hash Murmur3.